ing-bank/lion/docs/components/inputs/input-date/overview.md

 # Inputs >> Input Date >> Overview ||10

-`lion-input-date` component is based on the generic text input field.
+A web component based on the generic text input field.
 Its purpose is to provide a way for users to fill in a date.

 ```js script
 import { html } from '@lion/core';